Overview – User Group, News, Magazines, Books, Apps, Sites

 The A.P.P.L.E.
 Hotline

 The A.P.P.L.E.
-Hotline was always a good source for help when the members were challenged with their computing needs.
+Hotline was always a good source of help when the members were challenged with their computing needs.
 Although this was run in Val’s basement, the fact that he answered the phone directly meant that the members were benefiting from all of Val’s experience with the Apple II, as well as any information he could scrape out of the hands of Apple Computer Inc.

 Changing of the Guard

 By the time Val turned over the editorial duties to Kathryn Hallgrimson Suther in mid 1984, the group had grown to an incredible 25,000 members.
 With this number of people came an incredible number of problems as well.
 No longer was the group able to maintain the small cozy feeling of the early meetings.